1. Playing the Campaign

 The Warband That Makes History!

-Our story begins in the early spring of 2000 I.C., the 25th of the month of Nachexen, some 3–4 weeks after the comet struck the city (which locals call The Doom).
+Designed for 4–10 warbands, our story begins in the early spring of 2000 I.C., the 25th of the month of Nachexen, some 3–4 weeks after the comet struck the city (which locals call The Doom).
 You can play a short campaign of 10 turns or a long campaign of 20 turns which climaxes on Geheimnistag, the Night of Mystery.

 The objective of the Mayhem in Mordheim campaign is to lead your warband to become the most consequential company of warriors from the era.
 History will forget the former glory of the city only to remember its destruction, the evil forces that arose in the aftermath, and the mad rush to reap wyrdstone.
 The warband which wins the campaign becomes a legend in their own time, the exploits of which are told far beyond the borders of the Empire.
 They will leave an indelible mark in the tragedy of Mordheim which future scholars, bards, and chroniclers will hold as the personification of these troubled times.